dcf82/TwitterRestfulAPI/README.md

-# TwetterRestfulAPI
+# TwitterRestfulAPI
-This is a core library for the implementation Twitter Restful API and a sample application using the library
+This is a core library for the implementation of the Twitter Restful API and a sample application using the library